Different types of constraints in SQL

 - Definition: Ensures that a column cannot have a

-value. - Purpose: It is used to enforce the requirement that a column must always have a valid (non-null) value.
+NULLvalue. - Purpose: It is used to enforce the requirement that a column must always have a valid (non-null) value.

 - Example:

-CREATE TABLE Employees ( ID INT NOT NULL, Name VARCHAR(100) NOT NULL );
+CREATE TABLE Employees ( ID INT NOT NULL, Name VARCHAR(100) NOT NULL ); - Difference: The

-constraint prevents the column from having missing (null) data.
+NOT NULLconstraint prevents the column from having missing (null) data.

 2. UNIQUE